-If an applicant has been convicted of a misdemeanor or felony prior to admission or matriculation, it is their responsibility to inform CUSOM immediately.
-Failure to disclose and provide accurate information about prior convictions result in annulment of acceptance offers, program dismissal, or other sanctions.
+If an applicant has been convicted of a misdemeanor or felony prior to admission or matriculation, it is their responsibility to inform CUSOM MSBS immediately.
+Failure to disclose and provide accurate information about prior convictions may result in rescinding of acceptance offers, program Dismissal, or other sanctions.

-Applicants must be aware of the potential impact on program acceptance and contact CUSOM for advice if they have a felony conviction or a criminal record.
-If an applicant is uncertain of the status of a charge versus a conviction on their record, or if they are uncertain as to whether the offense was an infraction, misdemeanor, or a felony, they should contact the city, county, or state jurisdiction where the incident occurred, and they should contact CUSOM.
+Applicants must be aware of the potential impact on program acceptance and contact the CUSOM MSBS Program for guidance if they have a felony conviction or a criminal record.
+If an applicant is uncertain of the status of a charge versus a conviction on their record, or if they are uncertain as to whether the offense was an infraction, misdemeanor, or a felony, they should contact the city, county, or state jurisdiction where the incident occurred, and they should contact the CUSOM MSBS Program.